Khulta Kali Khulena: Plot

 Dr. Vikrant Dalvi, who is a renowned gynaecologist by profession, is set to tie the knot with Monica.
-Vikrant hails from a renowned family of doctors by profession, while Monica and her sister Manasi were orphaned at the tender age of five and three, respectively, due to a horrific accident.
+Vikrant hails from a renowned family of doctors by profession, while Monica and her sister Manasi were orphaned at the ages of five and three, respectively, due to a horrific accident.
 Ever since, they have been raised by their paternal grandparents.
 Vikrant shows love toward Monica after she married him despite learning that she is three months pregnant and soon reveals it to Nirmala as well as his new sister-in-law Manasi, but they all keep the nasty truth hidden for the sake of both Monica, the Dalvis' family honour and the aged Deshpandes.
 Later, Vikrant confronts Monica, but she denies any allegation of a previous affair, and considers her situation an honest mistake.
 Hence, Vikrant and Monica get along with each other.
 Monica tries to get an abortion, but Vikrant prevents it due to the health risks to her and the advanced stage of her pregnancy.
 Soon, Manasi joins Nirmala’s hospital as a pediatrician and later become best friends.
 Monica becomes jealous seeing their friendship and confronts them from time to time.
 Vikrant and Manasi swiftly deflect Monica's confrontations.
 Throughout the marriage, Monica is established as an extremely selfish, manipulative, and ungrateful woman who treats her in-laws with utter disrespect no matter how much tender love and care they give her for her pregnancy and unborn child despite suspecting an inconsistency between the date of her marriage and the stage of her pregnancy.
 Eventually, Monica is forced to insist that the unborn child's biological father is Vikrant in order to prevent confrontation.
 The Dalvis earlier turned cold by this revelation, however they get along well with the Deshpandes for the sake of the unborn child.

 Later, Vikrant learns that the Monica was aware about her pregnancy before her marriage.
 Hence, Vikrant confronts her in front of whole family.
 By this shocking stance of Vikrant, the entire family sides Vikrant about the divorce, but Monica threatens the family to hurt her unborn child.
 Manasi starts dating Salil Pandit on her grandparents' recommendation.
 But her mind is focused on and concerned about Vikrant and the unborn child, something gone unnoticed by neither Salil nor her grandparents.
 During a court hearing on a chilly January morning, Monica collapses and goes into labour pain.
 Post 8 hours of surgery, her daughter is born and later named Isha.
 On the day of Isha's naming ceremony, Vikrant confesses to his family that everything was a lie, he is not Isha's biological father, and that the food poisoning Monica encountered was too a lie, because it was really a suicide attempt which got thwarted by Vikrant to save the innocent unborn daughter.
 Ajji gets salty and slaps both Vikrant and Monica.
 Due to troubles caused by Monica and her overall neglect towards Isha, Manasi eventually shifts to Delhi with Isha.